Committee on Contributions

 - Agreed that another alternative approach for establishing the LPCIA threshold could be an inflation-adjusted threshold;

-- Decided to further consider all elements of the scale methodology at its future sessions in the light of guidance from the General Assembly.
+- Decided to further consider all elements of the scale methodology at its seventy-ninth session in the light of any guidance from the General Assembly.

 The Committee agreed that any scheme of limits should not be an element of the scale methodology.